A credit default swap is a financial instrument for swapping the risk of debt default.

 If a company’s financial position improves, the credit rating should also improve and therefore, the CDS spread should fall to reflect improved rating.
 This makes CDS more attractive to sell CDS protection.
 If the company position deteriorated, CDS protection would be more attractive to buy.
 Arbitrage could occur when dealers exploit any slowness of the market to respond to signals.

-Credit Default Swaps in US
+Credit Default Swaps in the US

 The first credit default swap was introduced in 1995 by JP Morgan.
-By 2007, their total value has increased to and estimated $45 trillion to $62 trillion.
+By 2007, their total value has increased to an estimated $45 trillion to $62 trillion.
 Although since only 0.2% of investment companies default, the cash flow is much lower.

 The size of the credit default market dwarfs that of the stock market and the bond market they represent.
 Therefore, this shows that credit default swaps are being used for speculation and not insuring against actual bonds.

-Credit Default Swaps are unregulated and because they get traded so frequently there is uncertainty of who owns them and whether the holders can actually pay in the event of a negative credit event.
+Credit Default Swaps are unregulated and because they get traded so frequently there is the uncertainty of who owns them and whether the holders can actually pay in the event of a negative credit event.

 Credit Default Swaps and Credit Crisis

 Some have suggested credit default swaps have exacerbated the financial crisis of 2008.
 E.g. When Lehman Brother went bankrupt, it meant a lot of credit default guarantees would go unrewarded.
 E.g. Washington Mutual bought corporate bonds in 2005 and hedged their exposure by buying CDS protection from Lehman brothers.
-With Lehman brothers going bankrupt this CDS protection was nullified.
+With Lehman Brothers going bankrupt this CDS protection was nullified.